San Marino High School: History

+The school is located at or near the site of the Tongva village of Sonagna.

 San Marino High School was founded in 1952 after 50 years of utilizing South Pasadena High School in nearby South Pasadena.

 The high school is situated on the former site of Carver Elementary School.
 The reconstruction began in 1996 and was completed by support with bond issues and rigorous fund-raising by the San Marino Schools Endowment.

 San Marino High School is part of the San Marino Unified School District.
 Its public funding is supplemented by private donations raised through the San Marino Schools Foundation.

 San Marino High School's upper football practice field was the location of where Kathy Fiscus fell into an abandoned water well in 1949.
 It was subsequently capped and covered by the local water district.

 San Marino High School was named a National Blue Ribbon School in 2006 and a Gold Medal school by U.S. News & World Report, ranking in the 80s in the nation for December 2007.
 The California Business for Education Excellence (CBEE) named the school to its Honor Roll in 2008 in the Scholar Schools category.
 In 2009, the school was among 261 named California Distinguished School by the California Department of Education (CDE).